-- 3. WATERING: Water must be replaced from time to time.
+- 2. DISCHARGING CAPACITY: Batteries are commonly rated in ampere hours at the six hour discharge rate to final voltage of 1.75 per cell.
+They will deliver additional capacity in an emergency, but should not be required to do so regularly.
+The best way to avoid discharging is to prepare a rigid schedule for charging batteries which will ensure against their being discharged beyond the limits of their capability. - 3.
+WATERING: Water must be replaced from time to time.
 The frequency and quantity depends upon the watering space above the plates and the amount of gassing which the battery does on charge.
 Only approved or distilled water should be added to the battery.
 Water should be added after hydrometer or voltmeter readings have been taken.
-The liquid level within the battery raises at the gassing occurs.
-Thus filling after charging minimizes over-filling.
-However, the water level should cover the plates prior to charging. - Batteries pick up various kinds of dirt and CLEANING: depending on their surroundings and the type of service to which they are subjected.
-This is usually dry dirt, can readily be blown off with low pressure air or brushed off.
+The liquid level within the battery raises as the gassing occurs.
+Thus filling after charging minimizes overfilling.
+However, the water level should cover the plates prior to charging. - 4.
+CLEANING: Batteries pick up various kinds of dirt and dust, depending on their surroundings and the type of service to which they are subjected.
+This is usually dry dirt, which can readily be blown off with low pressure air or brushed off.
 However, if cells are overfilled and electrolyte collects on the covers, the top of the battery becomes wet and stays wet, since the acid in the electrolyte does not evaporate.
 This moist surface in combination with certain kinds of dirt becomes electrically conductive and permits stray currents to flow externally over the top of the battery.
-These currents cause corrosion of cell posts, nuts, connectors and steel traus, which eventually become troublesome and expensive to repair.
+These currents cause corrosion of cell posts, nuts, connectors and steel trays, which eventually become troublesome and expensive to repair.